chaos-mesh/website/docs/supported-releases.md

 :::note

-The support of kubernetes 1.22 is (will be) available with release 2.0.4.
+The support of kubernetes 1.22 is available with release 2.0.4.

 :::